zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="premises_conclusions.png" >
 </p>

-the average number of premises and conclusions for the Fake and True sets are close.
+the average number of premises and conclusions for the Fake and True sets are close, with small std.
 We performed a statistical test and found a non-significant p_value thus we cannot conclude about the difference.

 ## Classification with MLP (Multi-Layer Perceptron)
-After extracting and analyzing these features, we built a MLP model that classifies the Fake and True news using them.
-The objective here is to verify if the "Linguistic harbingers of betrayal" model generalizes to other datasets.
-We only retain the features that have been computed for all the dataset and that have been used by the author for homogeneity to train our model.
-We thus used only the following features: **nb_sentences**,	**nb_words**,	**politeness**,	**premises_conclusions**,	**subjectivity**,	**polarity**,	**comparison**,	**contingency**	and **expansion.** To train the model we gave labels to distinguish the two datasets, 1 for the True news and zero for the Fake news.
+After extracting and analyzing these features, we built an MLP model that classifies the Fake and True news using them.
+The objective here is to verify if the "Linguistic harbingers of betrayal" methods generalize to other datasets.
+We only retain the features that have been computed for all the dataset and that have been used by the authors for homogeneity to train our model.
+We thus used only the following features: **nb_sentences**,	**nb_words**,	**politeness**,	**premises_conclusions**,	**subjectivity**,	**polarity**,	**comparison**,	**contingency**	and **expansion.** To train the model we gave labels to distinguish the two datasets, 1 for the True news and 0 for the Fake news.
 We normalized the data with the z_score scaling and we split it randomly into 80% of train set and 20% of test set.

 **Model architecture:**
 We build a model with: